kaldun-tech/KaldunTwitchBot/README.md

 All traffic in the channel is monitored by the bot and can be viewed in the Traffic tab.
 All messages have timestamps, and associated user names.
 Messages sent to the chat by the bot are denoted with a < and messages sent to chat by other users are denoted with a >.
+You can send messages to the chat using the textbox and the Send Message and Send Message Raw buttons.
+Send Message Raw can be used to send custom format messages to the server and should only be used if you know what you are doing.

 For example, the below message is an outgoing message from the bot:
 18:44:53.0 - chatbot < HeyGuys BrewBot ready for action!